The Google Docs form must be submitted by 4:00 pm PST, Thursday, July 20th, 2023. ** The application is now closed.

 - James Carlson and Mark Hyde, Doing Empirical Political Research (Houghton Mofflin)

 - DataCamp (Online tutorial to learn R, Python, and Data Science) (external link)

 What if I don't finish my honors thesis by the end of spring semester?

 If you are graduating that semester, you must finish your thesis on time in order to graduate with honors.
 If necessary, you may take an incomplete and postpone your graduation (i.e. take yourself off the degree list) until the thesis is finished.
-If you take an incomplete but do not postpone graduation, you will automatically graduate (since you would have satisfied all of your degree requirements) but you will not receive honors.
+If you take an incomplete but do not postpone graduation, you will automatically graduate (if you would have satisfied all of your degree requirements) but you will not receive honors.

 What are the levels of honors?

-The level of honors you receive (Honors, High Honors, or Highest Honors) will be determined by three factors: 1) your grade in H190B, 2) your major GPA, and 3) your overall GPA.
+The level of honors you receive (Honors, High Honors, or Highest Honors) will be determined by three factors: 1) your grade in H190B, 2) your Political Science GPA**, and 3) your overall GPA.
 All three factors must meet the minimums given in the table below in order to earn the designated level.